ObieMunoz/vsce-design-system-linter/README.md

 1. Option 1: Open your VS Code Preferences and navigate to `Extensions` > `Design System Linter` > `Design System`.
 Once here, select the design system you would like to use.
 2. Option 2: Manually update the `designSystem` option in your `settings.json` file.
 The available options are:

-- "default": The built-in default design system
+- "Default": The built-in default design system
+- "IBM Carbon": The IBM Carbon Design System
-- "custom": Use a custom design system defined in your `settings.json`
+- "Custom": Use a custom design system defined in your `settings.json`

 ### Token Warnings